• >

 High interest current account

 high interest current account could be a good alternative to an easy access account as there are some accounts on the market offering very competitive interest rates.
-If you have money sitting in a current account with 0% interest and you are able to follow the terms and conditions to have an account with a higher rate of interest, then this is also an option worth exploring.
+If you have money sitting in a current account with 0% interest and you can meet the terms and conditions to have an account with a higher rate of interest, then this is also an option worth exploring.

 Learn more about current accounts